mzsiga/brkrst-2044/CDS-1/README.md

 ![CDS-1  Section 1: Ingress Policy Verification](CDS-1_Section_1-04.png)

 Now that we validated our Ingress policy we need to validate our Egress policy from FW1.
-On FW1 we want to test connectivity to the Internet address 16.16.16.16 and 2000:16:16:16::16 respectively.
+On FW1 we want to test connectivity to the Internet addresses 16.16.16.16 and 2000:16:16:16::16 respectively.

 ![CDS-1 Section 1: Egress Policy Verification](CDS-1_Section_1-06.png)